riyannode/deepagent-x402-kit/README.md

 Standalone SDK for Arc/Circle and single-wallet ERC-8004 + x402 DeepAgent built on **LangChain**.

 One Circle Developer-Controlled Wallet (DCW) = one on-chain ERC-8004 agent identity (ERC-721 NFT) on Arc Testnet.
 The Deep Agent can bootstrap its identity once via `register_identity_once`.
-Optional Circle x402 payment tools are policy-gated and off by default.
+Optional Circle x402 payment tools are policy-gated and off by default, you can turn it on for hit endpoint

 **Built on LangChain / Deep Agents.** The agent logic, tools, system prompt, and LLM routing are all standard LangChain — you can fork this repo and modify the agent behavior, add tools, change the model, swap the system prompt, or integrate it into any LangChain-compatible pipeline.
 The SDK provides building blocks, not a black box.